Porpoise: Locomotion

 Porpoises have two flippers on the front and a tail fin.
 Their flippers contain four digits.
 Although porpoises do not possess fully developed hind limbs, they possess discrete rudimentary appendages, which may contain feet and digits.
 Porpoises are fast swimmers in comparison to seals, which typically cruise at 9–28 km/h.
 The fusing of the neck vertebrae, while increasing stability when swimming at high speeds, decreases flexibility, making it impossible for them to turn their head.
 When swimming, they move their tail fin and lower body up and down, propelling themselves through vertical movement, while their flippers are mainly used for steering.
 Flipper movement is continuous.
 Some species log out of the water, which may allow them to travel faster, and sometimes they porpoise out of the water, meaning jump out of the water.
 Their skeletal anatomy allows them to be fast swimmers.
-They have a very well defined and triangular dorsal fin, allowing them to steer better in the water.
+They have a very well defined and triangular dorsal fin with the exception of finless porpoises, allowing them to steer better in the water.
 Unlike their dolphin counterparts, they are adapted for coastal shores, bays, and estuaries.